What should a generic object be?: Consequences for internal categories, tripos theory, polymorphism,

 The theory of universes as applied to \emph{type theory} on the one hand and \emph{algebraic set theory} on the other hand motivates two additional variants of generic object:

 \begin{enumerate}

-\item In applications to type theory, it has been increasingly important for universes to have a \textbf{weak generic object} $T$ that satisfies an additional \emph{realignment} property relative to a class of monomorphisms $\mathcal{M}$; in particular, given a cartesian span $U\leftarrowtail X \to T$ where $p\prn{U\leftarrowtail X}\in\mathcal{M}$, we need a strict extension $U\to T$ factoring $X\to T$ through $U\rightarrowtail X$.
-This realignment property has proved essential for the semantics of univalent universes in homotopy type theory~\citep{kapulkin-lumsdaine:2021,shulman:2015:elegant,shulman:2019,gratzer-shulman-sterling:2022:universes} as well as Sterling's \emph{synthetic Tait computability}~\citep{sterling:2021:thesis}, an abstraction of Artin gluing that has been used to prove several metatheoretic results in type theory and programming languages~\citep{sterling-harper:2021,sterling-angiuli:2021,gratzer:2022:lics,gratzer-birkedal:2022,niu-sterling-grodin-harper:2022,sterling-harper:2022}.
-In \cref{sec:acyclic} we will discuss the generalization of the realignment property to an arbitrary fibered category as the \textbf{acyclic generic object}, which lies strictly between \textbf{weak generic} and \textbf{generic objects}.
+\item In applications to type theory, it has been increasingly important for universes to have a \textbf{weak generic} object $T$ that satisfies an additional \emph{realignment} property relative to a class of monomorphisms $\mathcal{M}$; in particular, given a span of cartesian maps $U\leftarrowtail X \to T$ where $p\prn{U\leftarrowtail X}\in\mathcal{M}$, we need an extension $U\to T$ factoring $X\to T$ through $U\rightarrowtail X$.
+This realignment property has proved essential for the semantics of univalent universes in homotopy type theory~\citep{kapulkin-lumsdaine:2021,shulman:2015:elegant,shulman:2019,gratzer-shulman-sterling:2022:universes} as well as Sterling's \emph{synthetic Tait computability}~\citep{sterling:2021:thesis}, an abstraction of Artin gluing and logical relations.
+In \cref{sec:acyclic} we will discuss the generalization of the realignment property to an arbitrary fibered category as the \ul{acyclic generic} object, which lies strictly between \textbf{weak generic} and \textbf{generic} objects.

-\item In algebraic set theory, universes are considered that enjoy a form of generic object that is even weaker than \textbf{weak generic object}.
-For each $E\in\ECat$ one only ``locally'' has a morphism into $T$; the ``very weak'' generic objects of algebraic set theory seem to relate to \textbf{weak generic objects} in the same way that weak completeness relates to strong completeness in the context of stack completions~\citep{hyland:1988,hyland-robinson-rosolini:1990}, with important applications to the theory of polymorphism.
+\item In algebraic set theory~\citep{joyal-moerdijk:1995}, universes are considered that enjoy a form of generic object that is even weaker than \textbf{weak generic} object.
+For each $E\in\ECat$ one only ``locally'' has a morphism into $T$; the ``very weak'' generic objects of algebraic set theory seem to relate to \textbf{weak generic} objects in the same way that weak completeness relates to strong completeness in the context of stack completions~\citep{hyland:1988,hyland-robinson-rosolini:1990}, with important applications to the theory of polymorphism.
 As these very weak generic objects seem to play a fundamental role, we discuss them in more detail in \cref{sec:stacks} as part of our proposal for a new alignment of terminology.

 \end{enumerate}